 - Port of debarkation, or the geographic point at which cargo or personnel are discharged.

 In addition, the reachback buying office can obtain a transportation control number for the shipment.
-If contractors use commercial transportation, they must understand that preference shall be given to US-flag vessels and air carriers.
+If contractors use commercial transportation, they must understand that preference is given to U.S.-flag vessels and air carriers.

 The CCO needs to ensure that all pre-award actions (as described in the rest of this section) are accomplished.